yapiskan/hacker-news-client/README.md

 This project is a hacker news client using their official api defined here: https://github.com/HackerNews/API

 ### Why this project?
-This is a project that we had asked to our onsite interviews to our candidates and collaborated with them to solve while working at Mirror.
+This is a project that we had asked in our onsite interviews to our candidates and collaborated with them to solve while working at Mirror.

 I am intentionally not using the optimized Firebase mobile clients for this project to showcase how I am overcoming the challenges while building this app.
 The API itself is extremely fast however requiring the client to make many api calls and maintain the app state internally.

-If you are using charles or any network sniffer, you'd be seeing 10s of api calls are being made when you are opening a screen.
+If you are using charles or any network sniffer, you'd be seeing tens of api calls are being made when you are opening a screen.
 Again, that's intentional.

 ### Architecture